risk-first/website/introduction/Evaluating-Risk.md

 ![Net Present Risk, 60% Discount Rate](images/numbers/npr3.png)

 Why do things like this happen?
-Often, the people involved are under incredible job-stress:  usually they are threatened with the sack on a daily basis, and therefore feel they have to react.
+Often, the people involved are under incredible job-stress:  usually they are threatened on a daily basis, and therefore feel they have to react.
 In a similar way, publicly-listed companies also often apply short-term focus, because they only care about the _next annual report_, which limits their horizons and ability to consider future risk.

 Under these circumstances, we often see _Pooh-Bear Procrastination_: